Carework: People, Policies and Politics

-In 2012, a number of CWW Associates are working on an edited volume that will specifically address the unique vulnerabilities and opportunities for paid care workers.
-Mignon Duffy is one of the co-editors as well as a contributing author, and CWW Associates Meg Bond, Robin Toof, Michelle Haynes, and Laura Punnett will all be involved in writing chapters.
-We have received an advance contract from Rutgers University Press for Caring on the Clock: The Complexities and Contradictions of Paid Care Work.
-We are also hosting a mini-conference at the meetings of the Eastern Sociological Society in Boston in March 2012 which will focus on paid care work and feature many of the volume contributors.
+In 2012, a number of CWW Associates began work on an edited volume that specifically addresses the unique vulnerabilities and opportunities for paid care workers.
+Mignon Duffy is one of the co-editors as well as a contributing author, and CWW Associates Meg Bond, Robin Toof, Michelle Haynes, and Laura Punnett contributed to chapters.
+Rutgers University Press published Caring on the Clock: The Complexities and Contradictions of Paid Care Work in January, 2015.

 Caring on the Clock is about paid care workers – the nurses, child care providers, social workers, doctors, domestic workers, and home care aides who perform the essential labor of taking care of people’s most fundamental needs.
 This group of workers embodies the complex intersections between families and work, challenging the ideological division between private and public by their very existence.
 Understanding the shifting contours of this unique segment of the labor market is central both to family scholarship and to the study of work and occupations.